 Employees have long been victims of corporate globalization and as a result, standardization of working conditions.
 But now, with flex offices, new work from home practices, and new types of jobs, personalization is gaining ground.
 Soon, there will be as many ways of working as there are employees.

 The ball is therefore in the employers’ court, and they are making every effort to adapt their organizational cultures to reinvent employee experience, especially where meals are concerned.
-Let us consider the implications of personalized workplace meals, a key element in the future of companies and employees.‘Everybody is Somebody’
+Let us consider the implications of:

 It might sound merely like the chorus of a pop song, but this adage has never been truer.
 And businesses like popular music apps have clearly grasped this to personalize their user playlists according to their favorite tunes.
 In the same way, food aggregator apps have customized offers to suit individual eating choices.
 Accustomed to ‘user-centric’ services, consumers have become used to being respected, listened to, and empowered by solutions that are increasingly tailored to their needs.
 But if every consumer is unique, what about employees?